-Another of the most notorious cases in recent years and one that had both the CIA and the NSA (National Security Agency) in a state of alarm featured Edward Snowden, a former employee of the latter, who in 2013 published top secret documents through the Guardian and the Washington Post, concerning various NSA programs, including the mass surveillance programs PRISM and xkeyscore.
+Another of the most notorious cases in recent years and one that had both the CIA and the NSA in a state of alarm featured Edward Snowden, a former employee of the latter, who in 2013 published top secret documents through the Guardian and the Washington Post, concerning various NSA programs, including the mass surveillance program PRISM.

-The United States Department of Justice has determined Snowden's participation in the surveillance program PRISM as a "criminal matter", his fate is anyone's guess.
+The United States Department of Justice has determined Snowden's participation in the surveillance program PRISM as a "criminal matter", his eventual fate is anyone's guess.